Guide

 While straight-line depreciation is the simplest method, other approaches may better suit certain assets or tax situations.

-Common alternative methods include:
+Common alternative methods:

 Your accountant can help you choose the best method for your business and ensure you comply with tax regulations.